Muzzle velocity

-Muzzle velocity is the speed of a projectile (bullet, pellet, slug, ball/shots or shell) with respect to the muzzle at the moment it leaves the end of a gun's barrel (i.e. the muzzle).
+Muzzle velocity is the speed of a projectile (bullet, pellet, slug, ball/shots or shell) at the moment it leaves the end of a gun's barrel (i.e. the muzzle).
 Firearm muzzle velocities range from approximately 120 m/s to 370 m/s in black powder muskets, to more than 1200 m/s in modern rifles with high-velocity cartridges such as the .220 Swift and .204 Ruger, all the way to 1700 m/s for tank guns firing kinetic energy penetrator ammunition.
 To simulate orbital debris impacts on spacecraft, NASA launches projectiles through light-gas guns at speeds up to 8500 m/s.

+Several factors, including the type of firearm, the cartridge, and the barrel length, determine the bullet's muzzle velocity.

 Projectile velocity

 For projectiles in unpowered flight, its velocity is highest at leaving the muzzle and drops off steadily because of air resistance.
-Projectiles traveling less than the speed of sound (about 340 m/s in dry air at sea level) are subsonic, while those traveling faster are supersonic and thus can travel a substantial distance and even hit a target before a nearby observer hears the "bang" of the shot.
+Projectiles traveling less than the speed of sound (about 340 m/s in dry air at sea level) are subsonic, while those traveling faster are supersonic and thus can travel a substantial distance and even hit a target before a nearby observer hears the sound of the weapon being fired.
 Projectile speed through air depends on a number of factors such as barometric pressure, humidity, air temperature and wind speed.
-Some high-velocity small arms have muzzle velocities higher than the escape velocities of some Solar System bodies such as Pluto and Ceres, meaning that a bullet fired from such a gun on the surface of the body would leave its gravitational field; however no arms are known with muzzle velocities that can overcome Earth's gravity (and atmosphere) or those of the other planets or the Moon.